LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeAI/overview.md

 <img class="fancyimage" style="width:800px" src="img/ConvoBuilder/kb_overview.png">

 When used in a bot, a knowledge base is a great tool to answer questions about a variety of topics specific to the bot's area of expertise.
 Typically, in Conversation Builder, you might add a knowledge base integration in a [Fallback dialog](conversation-builder-dialogs-fallback-dialogs.html) to provide simple answers to topics not covered elsewhere in the bot.
 Alternatively, you might have an FAQ bot that is driven by a knowledge base full of articles.
+Powering bots with intelligent answers can increase containment: It helps to ensure that the conversation stays between the bot and the consumer and that the consumer's need is resolved by the bot.

 In the KnowledgeAI application, you add and manage knowledge bases.
 The knowledge bases either contain articles, or they integrate with an external content source that contains them.
 In the Conversation Builder application, you [integrate the knowledge bases](conversation-builder-integrations-knowledge-base-integrations.html) with your bots.